 - Cook noodles following packet directions.

-- Add in chicken and milk, continue simmering for an additional 5 minutes or until chicken has cooked through.
+- Add chicken and coconut milk, stir, continue simmering for 5 minutes or until chicken has cooked through.

-- Place bok choy, capsicum, mushrooms, lime leaves and noodles to pan, stir to combine and continue cooking for 2-3 minutes.
+- Place bok choy, capsicum, mushrooms, lime leaves and drained noodles into saucepan, stir and continue to cook for 2-3 minutes.

-- Spoon into bowls, add a splash of fish sauce to taste, a sprinkle of parsley and chilli to serve.
+- Ladle soup into individual bowls, add a splash of fish sauce to taste, and top with bean sprouts, a sprinkle of fried shallots and chilli.
+Serve.

 By Kat – The Organised Housewife